AAM-Institute/NextBook/content/guide/7-react.md

 ---
 part: dev101
-title: Javascript Frameworks
+title: 7.0 Javascript Frameworks
+updated: '2022-12-04'
+tags: [coding school, javascript, react, nextjs]
+description: 'In this section, we will learn about JavaScript frameworks and how they can be used to build web applications.'
 ---

-# 7.0 Javascript Frameworks

 ### 7.1 ReactJS